 The material used for tooth sealants is usually a tooth-colored plastic resin material.
 It may not exactly match the natural tooth color, but as it's only applied to the teeth at the back of the mouth, it shouldn't be very noticeable.

 A glass ionomer compound can also be used, but has been found to be less durable than resin in some studies.

 Who needs to have sealants on their teeth?

 Although all molars and premolars naturally have some pits and grooves, they aren't always deep enough to need fissure sealant.
 Your dentist or hygienist will examine your teeth (or your child's) and advise if any treatment is required.

-Children are more likely to need fissure sealing if:
+Children are more likely to need fissure sealing from a pediatric dentist if:

 - Their baby teeth had decay

 - They are deemed to be at a higher risk of decay now